 The BHA will request verification from a responsible medical professional regarding the anticipated term the person will be confined, and will use this in making a determination.
 The family may present evidence that the family member is confined temporarily, is expected to return home within 6 months, and should continue being considered a family member.
-If the responsible medical professional cannot provide a determination that the duration of the confinement is not likely to exceed 18 consecutive months, the person generally will be considered permanently absent.
+If the responsible medical professional cannot provide a determination that the duration of the confinement is not likely to exceed 6 consecutive months, the person will be considered permanently absent, removed from the household, via an interim reexamination; if the permanently or indefinitely confined family member is the only person in the household, assistance will be terminated.